 That was predictable: outstaffing or managing virtual teams came along with a boost of digital products on the market.
-According to some analysts, in the next few years, about one-third of skilled full-time employees will work within remote teams or hybrid teams.
+According to some analysts, in the next few years, about one-third of skilled full-time employees will work within remote development teams or hybrid teams.

 Step 1.
-Effective recruitment
+Effective recruitment of a dedicated software development team

 Specific requirements help an outsourcing company come up with a list of candidates and conduct a few interviews to make sure they are qualified enough for your project.